-CMS recommends that IPFs refer to the updated IPFQR Program manual for information pertaining to the IPFQR Program.
+CMS recommends that IPFs refer to the updated IPFQR Program Manual for information pertaining to the IPFQR Program.
 The manual is located on the QualityNet and Quality Reporting Center websites, which can be accessed by clicking on the icons on this slide.
-The IPFQR Program Manual contains information about program requirements, measures, and various tools pertinent to the IPFQR program.
+The IPFQR Program Manual contains information about program requirements, program measures, and various tools pertinent to the IPFQR Program.

 We encourage you to keep us up to date with points of contact at your facility by sending the completed Contact Change Form to us whenever there are staff changes relevant to the IPFQR Program or other quality reporting programs.
 We also recommend that you sign up for the IPFQR Program Listserve, if you have not already, by clicking on the Listserve Registration icon on this slide.
 Once enrolled in the IPFQR Program Listserve, you will receive communications pertaining to IPFQR Program webinars, program updates, and other announcements.
-Information about upcoming webinars can be viewed by clicking on the Upcoming Webinars icon.
-We encourage everyone to leverage the search tool in the QualityNet Q&A tool to find information about program requirements and measures OR, if not found, submit your inquiries to us via the tool.
-We also welcome your recommendations for future webinar topics via the Q&A tool, which you can access by selecting the Q&A Tool icon on this slide.
-You can click on the Email Support icon to send an email to us at IPFQualityReporting@hcqis.org with questions regarding eligibility, such as next steps for a newly-eligible provider, or to notify us that an IPF is closed or will be closing.
-You can also contact the VIQR Support Contract team via phone at (866) 800-8765 or secure fax at (877) 789-4443.
+Information about webinars can be viewed by clicking on the Upcoming Webinars icon.
+We encourage everyone to leverage the Find an Answer function in the QualityNet Q&A Tool to find information about program requirements and measures, or, if not found, submit your inquiries to us via the tool.
+We also welcome your recommendations for future webinar topics via the Q&A Tool, which you can access by selecting the Q&A Tool icon on this slide.
+Click on the Email Support icon to send an email to us at IPFQualityReporting@hsag.com regarding eligibility, such as next steps for a newly-eligible provider or notification that an IPF is closed or will be closing.
+Contact the [Inpatient] VIQR Support Contractor via phone at (866) 800-8765 or secure fax at (877) 789-4443.